Revisiting Step-Size Assumptions in Stochastic Approximation: Introduction

-The major technical goal of this paper is to extend SA theory to the full range of possible $\rho$.
-The main results have surprising consequences to step-size selection in practice.
+\textit{However, there is general theory only for the limited range $\rho\in (1/2,1)$}.
+The major contribution of this paper is to show that these remarkable conclusions from SA theory hold for arbitrary $\rho\in (0,1)$.
+The results have surprising consequences to step-size selection in practice.
 We first recall the motivation for choosing $\rho=0$.

 \whamit{Argument for constant step-size.} There is intuition based on the noise-free recursion defined by $x_{n+1} = x_{n}+ \alpha_{n+1} \barf(x_n) $, $n\ge 0$, an Euler approximation of the \textit{mean flow},